DataDog/hiring-engineers/answers.md

 ## VISUALIZING DATA

-After collecting the data into the datadog, next step is to visualize the data in UI or monitor tha data manually.
-Here, i have collected the metrics of above created custom app and installed mysql app in the hostmap are shown below.
+After collecting the data into the datadog, next step is to visualize the data in the UI.
+Here, I have collected the metrics of above created custom app and installed mysql app in the hostmap are shown below.

 ![008](https://user-images.githubusercontent.com/33669341/53704495-5c98c400-3e1d-11e9-8fcd-bf4fc28cd234.PNG)